hanneshui/thesis-gnark-experiments/README.md

-# GNARK Experiments for the Bachelor Thesis from Hannes Hui
+# GNARK Experiments for the Bachelor Thesis of Hannes Hui